simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 ### Will data removal services protect me from future data collection?

-No. These services remove existing data from known brokers but cannot prevent future data collection.
+No. These services remove existing data from known brokers but can't prevent future data collection.
 You must combine removal services with proactive privacy practices.

 ### Are these services legal?